LeoKavanagh/telegram-bot/README.md

 I also have a cron job that scrapes [met.ie](https://met.ie) for a summary of the day's weather forecast where I live (generally only one or two sentences) and then sends it to me on Telegram every morning.

-There are other ways of doing this sort of stuff, but using this simple little bot amuses me.
+There are other, better, ways of doing this sort of stuff, but using this simple little bot amuses me.
 I get quite a lot of use out of it.

 To get going with this, you'll need to have accounts with both the Telegram messaging app, and with AWS.